Finding Journeys

 has a ERROR

 status it does not neccesarily mean that the request has failed or that bad arguments were provided.
-It just means that one or more of the segments failed and you might be able to get a successful journey by trying again.
+It just means that one or more of the segments failed.
+Please see the status

 Each SegmentCollection

-field which indicate wether the segment collection is loading or if it was successful or not.
+field which indicate whether the segment collection is loading or if it was successful or not.
 This can be used to determine which segments failed and why.

 json